urbit/docs/docs/about/contributing.md

 ## Docs guidelines

-For documentation pull requests, acquire [pandoc](http://pandoc.org) and format your edited files with the following flags:
+For documentation pull requests, if you are making a brand new page, you'll want it to conform to our general documentation standards.
+Acquire [pandoc](http://pandoc.org) and make sure to format your edited files with the following flags:

     $ pandoc --standalone \
         --from=markdown+yaml_metadata_block \